 The minimalist design elements don’t typically “blend” with each other - in the sense we understand blend.
 Rather, they blend by contrasting each other in a paradoxically interesting relationship.
 Standalone items exert their little stamp of defiant individuality, without ever going against the overall design harmony and intended character.

-The influence of the minimalist design in Singapore approach has been phenomenally far-reaching.
+The influence of the minimalist interior design in Singapore approach has been phenomenally far-reaching.
 In recent years, it has also made significant inroads into product design, painting, fashion and even music too.
 Between them, the common distinguishing feature is how the designs are kept as simple and pure as possible.

 In essence, there is no fixed formula in creating that perfect look.
 Nonetheless, experienced minimalist interior designers would never steer too far from basic functionality and purpose to keep it understandable and pleasing to the eyes.